areenaAlmeshaly/Lameh/README.md

 Lamah is a Python-based application for the initial assessment and exploration of tabular datasets.

-It provides a structured workflow for examining dataset structure, reviewing ambiguous column types, identifying common data-quality issues, and exploring statistical patterns.
-Users can make their own data-treatment decisions throughout the workflow, apply those decisions, and export the resulting dataset for further analysis.
+It provides a structured workflow for examining dataset structure, reviewing ambiguous column types, identifying common data-quality issues, applying user-selected treatments, and exploring statistical patterns.

-The goal is simple: **give you a clear first look at your data, help you decide what needs attention, and give you a direction for where to start next.**
+The result is a processed dataset that can be exported for further analysis, together with a clearer understanding of the dataset and where further analysis may begin.

 > **Understand the data first.
 Then decide where to take the analysis.**